 Part III: Denial of Admission.
-This part covers factors related to an applicant's past or current conduct (e.g., criminal activity) that can cause BHA to deny admission.
+This part covers factors related to an applicant's past or current conduct (e.g., criminal activity) that can cause BHA to deny admission as well as the asset limitation for public housing.

 PART I: DEFINITIONS OF FAMILY AND HOUSEHOLD MEMBERS